gramineproject/gramine/Documentation/performance.rst

    multiple files will be written).

 #.
 Run ``perf report -i <data file>`` (see :ref:`perf` above).

+Some applications might run for a long time or forever (e.g. Redis), generating too much perf data.
+In such cases, user may want to terminate the application prematurely.
+Killing the application abruptly via SIGKILL will result in incorrect perf data.
+Instead, add ``sys.enable_sigterm_injection = true`` to manifest and terminate the application using command ``kill <pid>`` (i.e. send SIGTERM).

 *Note*: The accuracy of this tool is unclear (though we had positive experiences using the tool so far).
 The SGX profiling works by measuring the value of